-No longer just an afterthought of what to serve with the roast beef, the humble potato is getting recognition for the magnificent role it has played in the history of civilization.
+The potato isn’t just an afterthought of what to serve with roast beef!
+Thankfully, however, the humble potato is getting recognition for the magnificent role it has played in the history of civilization.

 The Humble Beginnings